zakk-h/StudentRatingAnalysis/README.md

 # RateMyProfessor_Sample_Dataset
 This is the dataset from RateMyProfessor.com for professors' teaching evaluation.
-The dataset crawled and extracted from RMP has 18 variables.
 This part briefly describes each variable that needs to be analyzed.

 	Professor ID: Anonymous name identifier of the professor who is rated